house – day 365 – one year on (and a few months late)

 room-by-room – what we did

 This is where the biggest changes were made to the house.
 The original layout on the left – “before” – is not to scale (estate agent’s schematic) and doesn’t show exactly how much space was taken up by the chimney breast between the kitchen and utility room.
-It totalled about three square metres.
+It totalled about four square metres.
 We considered a couple of potential layouts before settling on the final plan (thanks Chris).
 We had originally intended to keep the kitchen in its original position towards the centre of the house and have much smaller shower room and utility room across the back.
 Chris’s option gave us a new downstairs bathroom in the centre of the house and the opportunity to open up the back of the house with large doors and windows – something Fiona was keen on getting – and this is what we finally went for.
 Naturally, this third option was the most expensive!
 Here’s a brief list of the work we did in this area:

 - removed chimney breast and wall between kitchen and scullery